Crawford's HR carries Giants over Blue Jays

 The 24-year-old had another reason to save the game ball.
 He belted a double to right field in his first major league at-bat in the second inning.
 Anderson also recorded a single in his second plate appearance, finishing the day 2-for-2.
 He was the only Giant with multiple hits.

-Freddy Galvis had an RBI double and a single for Toronto, which was out-hit 8-5.
+Freddy Galvis had a double and a single for Toronto, which was out-hit 8-5.

 —Field Level Media